 What treatments you have had in the past

-Your healthcare provider may recommend chemotherapy to treat testicular cancer in any of these cases:
+Your healthcare provider may advise chemotherapy in any of these cases:

-Your doctor is concerned that your cancer might have spread outside the testicle.
+Your healthcare provider is concerned that your cancer might have spread outside the testicle.
 Chemotherapy might be used after surgery to kill any remaining cancer cells.

 You have cancer that has clearly spread outside the testicle.
 Chemotherapy often works well to kill testicular cancer cells, even if they have spread to other parts of the body.

 Your cancer has come back after your first treatment.
-Your doctor might recommend another course of standard chemotherapy.
-Or your doctor may recommend high-dose chemotherapy followed by a stem cell transplant.
+Your healthcare provider might advise another course of standard chemotherapy.
+Or your healthcare provider may advise high-dose chemotherapy followed by a stem cell transplant.
 This is done less often, but it restores your blood stem cells.

 How is chemotherapy given for testicular cancer?

 Before treatment starts, you will meet with a medical oncologist.
-This is a doctor who specializes in treating cancer with medicine.
+This is a doctor who treats cancer with medicine.
 The doctor will discuss your treatment choices and explain what you might expect.

 Chemotherapy medicines for testicular cancer are usually given only by IV.
-This means the medicine is given through a small needle that has been put into a vein.
+This means the medicine is given through a small tube that is put into a vein.
 The medicine usually drips in slowly over several hours.

 You usually get chemotherapy as an outpatient.
 That means you get it at a hospital, clinic, or healthcare provider's office.
 You can go home after you get the treatment.
 Less often, you may need to stay in the hospital during treatment.
 You'll be watched for reactions during your treatments.
-Each of your chemotherapy treatments may last for a while, so you may want to take along music to listen to or something else that is comforting to you.
+Each of your treatments may last for a while.
+You may want to take along music to listen to or something else that is comforting to you.
 You may also want to bring something to keep you busy, such as a book or mobile device.

 What common medicines are used to treat testicular cancer?

-Two or three of these medicines are often given at the same time.
+You may be given 2 or 3 of these medicines at the same time.

 What are common side effects of chemotherapy?

 Side effects of chemotherapy are different for everyone.
 They vary based on the medicines you get.
-Below is a list of the some of the most common side effects from chemotherapy.
-Ask your doctor and chemotherapy nurse for details about the side effects for the medicines you take.
+Below is a list of the some of the most common side effects.
+Ask your healthcare team for details about the side effects for the medicines you take.

 Hair loss.
 If you have hair loss, the hair will usually grow back after the treatment stops.

 Infection.
-During your chemotherapy treatments, your white blood cell count may become low.
+During your treatments, your white blood cell count may become low.
 This means your immune system won’t be working as well as it usually does.
 It’s a good idea for you to stay away from people who have illnesses that you could catch.
-It’s also a good idea to take extra precautions against cuts and scrapes that could become infected.
+It’s also a good idea to take care to prevent cuts and scrapes that could become infected.
 Your healthcare provider will check your blood counts regularly during your treatment.
-Be sure to let your doctor or nurse know if you have any signs of possible infection.
+Be sure to let your doctor or nurse know if you have any signs of infection.

 Diarrhea.
 If you have diarrhea, you should take antidiarrheal medicines as prescribed by your healthcare provider.
 You may also need to make changes in your diet.

 Bleeding and bruising more easily.
-This is a possible side effect if chemotherapy lowers your blood platelet counts.
-Platelets are needed to help the blood clot properly.
+This is a possible side effect if chemo lowers your blood platelet counts.
+Platelets are needed to help the blood clot.

 Fatigue.
 You may feel tired while getting chemotherapy.
 This usually goes away once treatment ends.